costa rica vacations

 Rios Lodge is a magical place for kids.
 The zipline canopy tour, nature hikes, natural waterfall swimming pools and waterslides provide endless entertainment for kids of all ages.
 Families typically choose to stay at the Lodge for at least 2 nights so they can take advantage of this unique jungle playground and deeply connect together.
 Kids often don’t want to leave!
 Parents should expect to be with their kids at all times on the trails or creeks though, it is a real jungle environment!
 Our raft in and hike out lodge access option is perfect for families with kids under 12 who are too young to raft the lower section of the Pacuare River.

 We make it easy for you to get to your rafting or hiking starting point for your Rios Lodge vacation.
 All lodge packages include shuttle transportation from San Jose, to either your hiking or rafting meeting place.
-In addition, other transportation shuttles are available as separate add-ons for your trip from La Fortuna, Puerto Viejo, Turrialba, and Siquirres.
-Just select what you need at check out online.
+In addition, transportation shuttles are available as separate custom add-ons for your trip to/from other locations in Costa Rica.
+Just tell us what you need at check out online.

 See our FAQ – How Do I Get to Rios Lodge for more details.